-No alcohol
+- No alcohol

-Participants will arrive at Denison on Sunday, August 21st, depart for Washington D.C. on Monday, August 22nd, and return to the campus on Friday, August 26th in time to transition to the general August Orientation, beginning Sunday, August 28th.
+Participants will arrive at Denison on Thursday, August 17th, depart for Washington D.C. on Friday, August 18th, and return to campus on Tuesday, August 22nd in time to transition to the general August Orientation, beginning Thursday, August 24th.

 What Do I Need to Bring?

 The cost of DSO is $250.
 Pell Grant recipients who wish to participate may have their fees waived.

-You will move into your Fall dorm assignment upon arriving on campus.
+You will move into your fall dorm assignment upon arriving on campus.
 Athletes in some fall sports might not be able to participate in DSO because of early practices.
 Check with your coach and be sure to check your email over the summer for forms to complete and additional information.